 RV washers and dryers have pros and cons.
 But with advances in technology, the advantages and disadvantages have changed over time.
 Laundry appliances are now popular amenities in many new RVs.
 They either come with the appliances already installed or the RV is plumbed for their future installation.

-You may know people who had some of the earlier versions of RV laundry equipment and heard complaints that the tubs were so small you had to wash one towel at a time and that the wash and dry cycles took forever.
-Some of the earlier versions were both a washer and dryer in one unit, and these combo appliances were quite small.
+You may know people who had some of the earlier versions of RV laundry equipment.
+Maybe you heard complaints that the tubs were so small you had to wash one towel at a time and that the wash and dry cycles took forever.
+Some of the earlier versions were both a washer and dryer in one unit.
+These combo appliances were quite small.

-But today the washers and dryers in most RVs closely resemble their larger home counterparts.
-They usually come stacked with a front-loading washer on the bottom and a front-loading dryer above.
-The tubs in both appliances are large enough to wash and dry a couple of towels, jeans, shirts, and a few pairs of underwear, and the cycle time is much like the cycle time of home appliances.
+Today the washers and dryers in most RVs closely resemble their larger home counterparts.
+They usually come stacked with a front-loading washer on the bottom.
+Most have a front-loading dryer above.
+The tubs in both appliances can wash and dry a couple of towels, jeans, shirts, and a few pairs of underwear.
+The cycle time is much like the cycle time of home appliances.

-There are both pros and cons to RV washers and dryers, so let’s start with the disadvantages.
-A washing machine moves a lot of water through the machine which will tax your freshwater tank or gray water holding tank if you’re not connected to a water source and sewer line.
+There are both pros and cons to RV washers and dryers.
+Let’s start with the disadvantages.
+A washing machine moves a lot of water through the machine.
+This will tax your freshwater tank or gray water holding tank.
+That is, if you’re not connected to a water source and sewer line.

 RV washers and dryers are not suitable for boondockers

 For people whose preferred camping style is boondocking, the washer and dryer may take up more room than it’s worth.
 Even if you stored up the laundry while boondocking until you get to a campsite with water and sewer connections, it might still be easier just to wash multiple loads at one time in the campground laundry facility, rather than do multiple loads in your RV.